Hotspot Shield Free VPN has over 50 million downloads on the Google Play Store – can that many VPN users be wrong?

-It’s also only possible to use Hotspot Shield’s free app on one device at a time (unlike with the premium version of the service), so if you want to protect your family’s devices as well as your own you’ll need to upgrade.
+It’s also only possible to use Hotspot Shield’s free VPN app on one device at a time (unlike with the premium version of the service which permits up to five simultaneous devices), so if you want to protect your family’s devices as well as your own you’ll need to upgrade.